What is Crib 5 Fabric?

 Impact on Lead Time

-Using Crib 1 fabrics in contract furniture necessitates additional fire-retardant treatment to meet Crib 5 standards.
+Using non crib 5 fabrics on contract furniture necessitates additional fire-retardant treatment to meet Crib 5 standards.
 This process can extend lead times, and during periods of high demand, extreme delays have been reported.

 Martindale Rub Test